Let’s dive deeper…

 We notice the cyclical nature of decay and renewal as a part of the living organism we call the city.

 Finally the eye lingers, catching sight of a particular detail, a wall or a texture that merits attention.
 We’ve found our spot: a canvas in the wild.”

-The wanderer as a concept was introduced by Walter Benjamin, who made it an emblematic archetype of urban, modern experience.
+We evolve and so is Mind the Heart!
+Project as we dive ever-deeper into the practice of the ‘artist as a wanderer’.
+The wanderer as a concept was introduced by Walter Benjamin, who made his ‘la flaneur’ an emblematic archetype of urban, modern experience.
 It was later developed by social scientist Michel de Certeau in his book The practice of everyday life.
-Furthermore, in Kevin Lynch’s (contemporary urban planner) book The Image of the City, he coins the phrase ‘imageability’ as related to the pleasure and utility which city dwellers can extract from recognizing the patterns and meanings of their environment.
+In Certeau’s investigations into the “arts of doing” he describes a form of daily resistance in the very way we utilize the city streets.
+Our seemingly mundane actions such as standing, talking and walking can be done in different ways and intentions.
+He makes a distinction between being a “citizen-creator” as oppose to being a “citizen-consumer”.
+In Kevin Lynch’s (contemporary urban planner) book The Image of the City, he coins the phrase ‘imageability’ as related to the pleasure and utility which city dwellers can extract from recognizing the patterns and meanings of their environment.

 Materials and meaning: